29 October 2024 Beit Lahia airstrike: Attack

 The airstrike occurred at 6:30 a.m. local time.
 The building was being used to shelter displaced Palestinians.
 Ismail al-Thawabta, the director-general of Gaza's government Media Office, said that 200 people were inside the building when the attack occurred.

 The airstrike caused the building to collapse.
-According to the Gaza Health Ministry, at least 93 people were confirmed killed in the strike, including 25 children, and dozens of others were injured.
+According to the Gaza Health Ministry (GHM), at least 93 people were confirmed killed in the strike, including 25 children, and dozens of others were injured.
 They also stated that more than half of those killed in the attack were women and children.
-The Palestinian Civil Defence said that at least 55 people were killed.
+The Palestinian Civil Defence (PCD) said that at least 55 people were killed.
 Forty other people were reported missing.

 An IDF official said the strike was conducted after Israeli soldiers noticed a "spotter" on the building's roof.
 The official added that the strike had not been planned and that Israeli soldiers were not aware that the building was being used to shelter displaced persons.